Mayor (Buffy the Vampire Slayer): Influence

 Author Lorna Jowett considers the Mayor a classic villain, similar to the first season's vampire Master.
 Although the Mayor's appearance is not as frightening as the Master's, both are heads of hierarchies and symbols of patriarchy whose names are their titles.
 Buffy studies scholar Rhonda Wilcox calls the Mayor — particularly after his transformation — "Mr. Patriarchal Phallus of 1999".
 Faith's relationship to the Mayor in many ways mirrors Buffy's relationship to her Watcher, Giles, who is Buffy's father figure.
 Doug Petrie characterizes Faith as "Buffy's evil twin", who gets to do what Buffy would like to do, but cannot because Buffy is moral and not as "free-spirited" as Faith, according to Whedon.
 Through the Mayor's effort to nurture his relationship with Faith she becomes his subordinate, despite her assertions to Buffy that she is independent.
 Her motivation to kill the geologist is never more complicated than, "The boss wants you dead", which she tells him just before stabbing him to death.
 Unlike Giles' mentoring of Buffy, in which he encourages her to make her own decisions despite what she is ordered to do by the similarly patriarchal Watcher's Council, Faith complies with everything the Mayor wants, creating "unquestioning service of the power structure for the sake of approval, comfort, and support of the father".
 In contrast, Buffy soon stops taking orders from the Watchers' Council.
 Jowett writes, "The Mayor is ultimately a 'bad' father because he holds the status quo: like the Master before him, he is a powerful patriarch who wants to maintain his position at the top, and the children of such parents will never be able to grow up."

 Faith does not die from her injuries, but returns in the fourth season in "This Year's Girl".
 While still in her coma, she dreams of a pleasant picnic with the Mayor, who picks up a small snake that has slithered onto the blanket and tells it that it does not belong there.
 The dream-picnic is interrupted by Buffy who stabs him to death.
 Faith awakens in the hospital to discover that the Mayor has in fact died and left her a video and a device that will allow her to switch bodies with Buffy.
-After Buffy recovers her own body, Faith goes to Angel in Los Angeles, turns herself in to the police and goes to prison, later emerging to begin her redemption on Angel.
-She returns to Sunnydale in season seven, not only to help Buffy and the Scoobies, but to perform in a position of leadership.
-In season seven the Mayor also returns as one of the faces of the First Evil in "Lessons" and "Touched".
+After Buffy recovers her own body, Faith goes to Angel in Los Angeles, turns herself in to the police and goes to prison, later emerging to begin her redemption on the spin-off series Angel.
+She returns to Sunnydale in season 7, not only to help Buffy and the Scoobies, but to perform in a position of leadership.
+In season 7 the Mayor also returns as one of the faces of the First Evil in "Lessons" and "Touched".